Hong Kong Government Lunar New Year kau chim tradition: Tradition

+The Hong Kong Government Lunar New Year kau chim tradition is an annual divination ritual associated with the Lunar New Year celebrations in Hong Kong.
+The tradition takes place on the second day of the Lunar New Year at Che Kung Temple in Sha Tin, where a representative draws a fortune stick on behalf of Hong Kong.
+The verse on the fortune stick is traditionally interpreted as an indication of the city's prospects for the coming year.
 Usually one stick is drawn for the fortune of the city by a main representative person.
 Other sticks may be drawn for smaller community divinations.
 There are five categories of stick fortunes, from good (上), to mid (中), to bad (下).
 Each level also has internal degrees.
 For example, stick #27 is unlucky.
 It relates to the story of Qin Shi Huang, first emperor of the Qin dynasty, who built the Great Wall of China and sparked widespread opposition among his people.